USS Hurricane: Service

 "SEAL [Sea, Air, Land] teams couldn’t use them because they were too large for their mission," Lt.
 Bart Denny, Regional Support Organization PC transit coordinator explained, "and we started to transfer the ships to the Coast Guard.
 After September 11, the demand for them grew.
 They can get to shallow waters and maneuver quickly where cruisers and destroyers can’t safely operate.
 This makes them a great asset for protecting oil terminals and overseas port security."
 Denny further noted the logistics issue: "Keeping the ships on station in Bahrain significantly cuts down on the wear and tear of the ship and reduces the amount of time it takes to get the ship fully operational on station."

 In order to maintain the forward-deployed ships the Navy created 16 rotational crews, identified by alpha names, each crew consisting of four officers and 24 enlisted sailors.
 The move enabled crewmembers to learn together in a single location during seven- to 16-week training cycles.

 "By moving the PCs here we’re going to standardize what we do," Lieutenant Commander Brian J. Diebold, Hurricane's commanding officer, observed.
 "We’ll be able to train here, then fly to the 5th Fleet AOR (area of operations) and accomplish whatever mission is set before us."

 The Navy subsequently reinforced the 5th Fleet and Hurricane and USS Monsoon (PC-4) shifted to Bahrain, completing their move on 13 August 2014.
 Their deployment raised to ten the total number of patrol craft operating within the 5th Fleet.

+Hurricane was decommissioned on 20 March 2023.
+The following day, she was transferred to the Egyptian Navy and commissioned as ENS Khaled Bin Elwaled (720).